VCDH/fietsviewer/workers/readme.txt

 - worker.json
-    specific configuration information for the worker, that is used by request.php, result.php and report.php.
+    specific configuration information for the worker, that is used by request.php, result.php and report.php. report.type = "graph" indicates that a default Plotly.js graph will be drawn. process.inc.php must return a Plotly JSON Chart Schema compatible result.
 - process.inc.php
     script that processes the data from the database and provides the result to be stored in the reports table;
     it should only perform read-only access on the database;